hpcflow/matflow/docs/source/user/getting_started/advanced_workflow_concepts.rst

       main:
       num_cores: 16
       scheduler_args:
-          options: {} # "Clear" any previous options which have been set.
+          directives: {} # "Clear" any previous options which have been set.
     inputs: